vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 (from Skanda ).
 Girarathavrata-ekabhakta in Hemanta ( Mārg. and P.) and M.;

-at end of M. make a chariot decked with variegated cloth and having four white bulls yoked; place in chariot a linga made with the flour of an adhaka of rice; drive chariot at night on the public road and bring to a Śiva temple; jāgara with illuminations and theatricals; next morning dinner to Śiva devotees and to the blind, poor and distressed; this is ītuvrata; present the chariot to Śiva; HV II.
+at end of M. make a chariot decked with variegated cloth and having four white bulls yoked; place in chariot a liṅga made with the flour of an adhaka of rice; drive chariot at night on the public road and bring to a Śiva temple; jāgara with illuminations and theatricals; next morning dinner to Śiva devotees and to the blind, poor and distressed; this is ītuvrata; present the chariot to Śiva; HV II.
 859-60

 (from Vi.
-Dh.). sivarātrivrata—Vide above under Mahāśivarātri. Śivalingavrata-apply white sandalwood paste to linga, worship
+Dh.). sivarātrivrata—Vide above under Mahāśivarātri. Śivaliṅgavrata-apply white sandalwood paste to liṅga, worship

-with white full-blown lotuses and bow to it; a small linga of the size of the thumb be placed in white lotus filaments near Daksināmurti and worship it with bilva leaves; offer other upacāras of dhūpa &c.; performer is freed from all sins and reaches Śivaloka; HV II.
+with white full-blown lotuses and bow to it; a small liṅga of the size of the thumb be placed in white lotus filaments near Daksināmurti and worship it with bilva leaves; offer other upacāras of dhūpa &c.; performer is freed from all sins and reaches Śivaloka; HV II.
 887-889 (from Śiva

 dharmottara ). Śivavrata-(1) For four months from Āṣ. pūrṇimā give up